 What Are Air Conditioning Options For Keeping Your Tent Cool When Beach Camping?

-You have three choices for blowing cold air in your camping tent:
+You have two choices for blowing cold air in your camping tent:

 This also is required for a camping tent cooling fan you can use to keep fresh air flowing while camping.